bystrano/bash-args/README.md

   - subcmd2.sh
 ```

-To document, and define the options and arguments of the sub-commands, simply
+To document the sub-commands, and define their options and arguments, write
-write metadata in the first comment blocks of the sub-commands, just like in the
+metadata in the first comment blocks of each sub-command, just like in the main
-main script.
+script.

-The options defined in the main script are available to all sub-commands, while
+Options defined in the main script are available to all sub-commands, while
-options defined in a sub-command are specific to this sub-command.
+options defined in a sub-command are only available to this specific
+sub-command.

 Script metadata